-So you have only a rudimentary understanding of beekeeping, you live in Newfoundland, and you’re wondering if there are any good books for beginners that you can read before you start ordering hives and bees and all that jazz.
-Well, I can’t think of a single book that covers all the bases, but my top recommendation for beginners online is David Burns’s Basic Beekeeping lessons.
-The preambles to his lessons can go off on various tangents, but the actual beekeeping lessons are the best I’ve found anywhere — in any book or online.
-He could easily sell the lessons in book form and make a mint.
+My top recommendation for beginners online is David Burns’s Basic Beekeeping lessons.
+The preambles to his lessons can go off on various tangents, but the actual beekeeping lessons are some of the best I’ve found anywhere.
 I studied his lessons before I did anything and referred to them all throughout my first year of beekeeping.

 The Backyard Beekeeper by Kim Flottum is worth having for the photos because they’ll show you what you’ll want to identify during your first year of beekeeping — various brood comb, the difference between workers, queens and drones, capped honey, comb with pollen, etc. Knowing what you’re looking at is very helpful.
-Other than that, though, it is not a bad general guide for first year beekeepers, but I wouldn’t call it the most practical guide, not for Newfoundland beekeepers.
+Other than that, though, it is not a bad general guide for first year beekeepers, but I wouldn’t call it the most practical or essential guide, not for Newfoundland beekeepers.